ancwrd1/snx-rs/README.md

 ## Command line usage

+Check the [Configuration options](https://github.com/ancwrd1/snx-rs/blob/main/options.md) section for a list of all available options.

 Before the client can establish a connection it must know the login (authentication) method to use (`--login-type` or `-o` option).
 In order to find the supported login types run it with "-m info" parameter: